 Annually, the Audit Committee will review the List of Audit, Audit-Related, Recurring Tax and Other Non-Audit Services and recommend pre-approval of these services for the upcoming year.
+Also, the Audit Committee will review the list of services provided to the beneficial shareholders which could impact the Company.
 Any additional requests will be addressed on a case-by-case specific engagement basis.

-The Audit Committee will be informed quarterly of the services on the preapproved list for which the Auditor has been engaged.
+The Audit Committee will be informed, on a quarterly basis, of the pre-approved services provided to the Company and its subsidiaries for which the Auditor has been engaged.